Paska

 As did the egg fights.
 I am used to this tradition in my family.
 Much of the point of Easter egg dying in my family was so we could have battles with the eggs.
 The Greeks traditionally dye their eggs red, the red symbolizing the blood and sacrifice of Christ and the eggs symbolizing the rebirth.
 I had meant to get some dye, but the usual thing of waiting too long and then the grocery store ran out of dye occurred.
 The dyes in Canada never seem to achieve the deep red that the Greek dye gets.
 Luckily our hosts had not procrasinated like I had, so I at least got to have a couple egg fights!
 Amusingly, they also didn't in fact like hard boiled eggs, but DID like egg fights, so they made loads of these stunning red eggs just to play with them.

-If you want to see Greece for yourself, there are still spaces available in my Santorini Mosaic Workshop.
-I can't wait to show the participants this stunning Greek island.
+If you want to see Greece for yourself, you might be interested in my Santorini Mosaic Workshop.
+I love hosting students on this stunning Greek island and teaching my mosaic techniques.

 Comments